thomascrha/pipelam/README.md

   - For `image`: The path to the image you want to show
   - For `wob`: A numeric value between 0-200 representing the progress bar percentage
 4. The object also supports an `version` key, at this point this doesn't do anything - but it is there for future compatibility.
 The default value is 0.
 5. For all optional keys these must be contained in an inner object with the key `settings`.
-This object can contain the following keys:
-  - `window_timeout`: The time in milliseconds before the overlay is hidden.
-  - `anchor`: The anchor point of the overlay.
-This can be one of the following values:
-    - `top-left`
-    - `top-right`
-    - `bottom-left`
-    - `bottom-right`
-    - `center`
-  - `margin_left`: The margin from the left edge of the screen.
-  - `margin_right`: The margin from the right edge of the screen.
-  - `margin_top`: The margin from the top edge of the screen.
-  - `margin_bottom`: The margin from the bottom edge of the screen.

-  For WOB progress bars, these additional settings are available:
-  - `wob_bar_width`: Width of the progress bar in pixels.
-  - `wob_bar_height`: Height of the progress bar in pixels.
-  - `wob_border_color`: Color of the border (CSS color string or hex value).
-  - `wob_background_color`: Background color of the bar.
-  - `wob_foreground_color`: Foreground color for normal range (0-100%).
-  - `wob_overflow_color`: Foreground color for overflow range (101-200%).
-  - `wob_box_color`: Color of the box containing the bar.
-  - `wob_box_padding`: Padding of the box in pixels.
-  - `wob_border_padding`: Padding of the border in pixels.
-  - `wob_border_margin`: Margin of the border in pixels.
-  - `wob_background_padding`: Background padding in pixels.
-  - `wob_foreground_padding`: Foreground padding in pixels.
-  - `wob_foreground_overflow_padding`: Overflow padding in pixels.
+Please refer to the [Configuration](#Configuration) section for the available options.
 6. If the keys in the `settings` object are not provided, the default values will be used.
 If the `settings` object contains keys it doesn't recognise or can't interpret the value it simply uses the default.

 ### Text Expression